Engagement and support

 For more details go to the service provider visits page.

-The roundtables provide an opportunity for the Commission to hear expert views about specific issues within its terms of reference.
-Attendance at roundtables is by invitation.
+The roundtables provided an opportunity for the Commission to hear expert views about specific issues within its terms of reference.
+Attendance at roundtables was by invitation.

-The Commission provides news and updates on engagement activities on this page.
+The Commission provides news and updates via email alerts.
 To stay up to date on the work of the Commission please sign up to our mailing list.